danielnuriyev/engineering-blog/minimal-requirements-for-a-good-software-engineer.md

 - query engines (PrestoDB)
 - graph (Neo4J)
 - search (ElasticSearch)
-- vector databases which are relevant for Machine Learning
+- vector databases which are relevant for Machine Learning.
+[An explanation](https://www.pinecone.io/learn/vector-database/).
 - blockchain (see below)

 Answer these questions for each: